Audi A6 Allroad (2019-2022) Review

 Comfort and design: Audi A6 Allroad interior

 "If there’s one thing the Audi A6 Allroad does well, it’s comfort.
-The standard seats may not be as supportive at the sides as a Volvo V90 Cross Country - you need the Audi’s optional sports seats for this - but they are still incredibly comfortable and even after several hours behind the wheel, you won’t be getting out with back ache.
+The standard seats may not be as supportive at the sides as a Volvo V90 Cross Country - you need the Audi’s optional sports seats for this - but they are still incredibly comfortable, and even after several hours behind the wheel, you won’t be getting out with back ache.
 Long distance win."

-Audi A6 Allroad Review 2023: interior close up photo of the Audi A6 Allroad dashboard
+Audi A6 Allroad (2019-2022) Review: interior close up photo of the Audi A6 Allroad dashboard

-It’s hardly a shock that the interior of a luxury Audi that costs more than £50k is finished to a high standard.
-I mean, we’d be more than a little disappointed if it were like a Dacia.
-You can certainly see where your money goes, there’s more metal inside than an Alice Cooper gig, giving the Audi A6 Allroad a chunky and solid feel inside.
+It’s hardly a shock that the interior of a luxury Audi that once cost more than £50k is finished to a high standard.
+You can see where your money would've gone.
+It had heaps of metal throughout, setting a robust tone.

 The Audi A6 Allroad dimensions are 4951mm long, 2110mm wide and 1534mm tall.